league-curriculum/Microbit-Robot-Rally/intro.md

 # Intro to Microbit

-The Micro:bit is a microntroller, a small computer that has a lot of extra parts to make it more useful.
+The Micro:bit is a microcontroller, a small computer that has a lot of extra parts to make it more useful.
 The computer CPU in your laptop computer is designed to be very powerfull and do only a few things well.
 Everything else that a cimputer night have to do, such as display images on a monitor